-Hydroxyzine isn’t the right option for everyone; for instance, it’s not always a safe choice for older patients as it may increase the chances of falling.
-As it’s a prescription medication, you should always speak with a doctor first before giving Hydroxyzine a try.
+This prescription isn’t the right option for everyone; for instance, it’s not always a safe choice for older patients as it may increase the chances of falling.
+As it’s a prescription medication, you should always speak with a healthcare expert first before giving Hydroxyzine a try.

-Like Hydroxyzine, Benadryl is an antihistamine; however, it’s available over-the-counter rather than requiring a prescription from a doctor.
+Benadryl is also an antihistamine; however, it’s available over-the-counter rather than requiring a prescription from a doctor.

-Some research suggests that Benadryl may be better than other antihistamines, including Hydroxyzine, for the purposes of treating allergies.
+Some research suggests that this medication may be better than other antihistamines, including Hydroxyzine, to treat allergies.
 However, it’s also known to make you more drowsy than other over-the-counter options.

 In addition to allergies, Benadryl is sometimes used to relieve motion sickness, hives, and even mild cases of Parkinson’s disease.

-Besides drowsiness, other side effects are possible with Benadryl, including:
+Besides drowsiness, other side effects are possible, including:

 - Lack of coordination